Robert Lapp

 Biography

-Dr. Lapp is a strong advocate for the theory and practice of the public performance of literature and enjoys giving performances of literary works at community events and on local media.
-Since the fall of 2017, he has been reading one poem a week as the Monday "Poetry Lover" on CBC NB Radio One Shift.
-Recordings of these readings are available at https://warktimes.com under "Poetry Recordings" and "More Poetry Recordings."
+He continues to be a strong advocate for the public performance of poetry and enjoys giving performances of literary works at community events and on local media.
+From 2017 to 2022, in collaboration with Bruce Wark of Sackville, he read one poem a week (for a total of 166 poems) as the “Poetry Lover” on CBC NB Radio One’s late afternoon show Shift, hosted by Vanessa Vandervalk.

 Publications